mautic/documentation/fr/emails/bounce_management.md

-# Monitored Email
+# Monitoring des emails
-Since version 1.2.0 Mautic has provided a feature which allows monitoring of IMAP accounts to detect bounced emails and unsubscribe requests.
+Depuis la version 1.2.0 de Mautic, vous avez la possibilité de remonter les informations IMAP pour détécter les rebons (bounced) et les requêtes de désinscription (unsubscribe).

 Note that Mautic makes use of "append" email addresses.
 The return-path or the list-unsubscribe header will use something like `youremail+bounce_abc123@your-domain.com`.
 The `bounce` or `unsubscribe` let's Mautic note what type of email it is when it examines the inbox through IMAP.
 The `abc123` gives Mautic information about the email itself, i.e. what contact it was it sent to, what Mautic email used, etc.

 Some email services overwrite the return-path header with that of the account's email (Gmail, Amazon SES).
 In these cases, bounce monitoring will not work.
 SparkPost, Mandrill, and Amazon SES (as of 2.2.0) support webhook callbacks for bounce management.
 See below for more details.

 ## Monitored Inbox Settings
 To use the Monitored email feature you must have the PHP IMAP extension enabled (most shared hosts will already have this turned on).
 Simply go to the Mautic configuration and fill in the account details for the inbox(es) you wish to monitor.